topicusonderwijs/otel-collector-distributions/README.md

 - [OpenTelemetry Collector Cloudflare Logs (also known as "otelcol-cloudflare")](./distributions/otelcol-cloudflare)

+## Examples

+Example manifests for upstream distributions can be found at: https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions

 ## Releases

 Conventional commits to `distributions/**` trigger the creation of a 'release PR' together with a changelog.